ericjohannesson/cmdsync/README.md

 ```
 USAGE:
   cmd-sync [<options>] <command> <path-to-source> <path-to-destination>

-  COMMANDS:
+  COMMANDS
     Any single-quoted shell-command containing '$IN' and '$OUT'.

-  OPTIONS:
+  OPTIONS
     --dry-run
       Destination will not be modified.

     --ignore <path-to-file>
       If file contains a list of regular expressions that can be
       interpreted by grep, any file or directory matching such an
       expression will be ignored.

-  EXAMPLES:
+  EXAMPLES

-  - Make the destination identical to the source:
+    Make the destination identical to the source:
       cmd-sync 'cp $IN $OUT' path/to/directory path/to/copied_directory

-  - Make the destination an encrypted version of the source:
+    Make the destination an encrypted version of the source:
       cmd-sync 'gpg -e -r some@email.com -o $OUT $IN' path/to/directory path/to/encrypted_directory

-  - Make the destination a decrypted version of the source:
+    Make the destination a decrypted version of the source:
       cmd-sync 'gpg -d -o $OUT $IN' path/to/encrypted_directory path/to/directory
 ```